 Physics not only allows us to develop new technologies to improve people’s quality of life, but it also gives us a basic understanding of how nature works.
 I find this interesting.
 It is also a degree which in general has very good career prospects.

 My favourite area of physics is that which explores interactions between molecules in complex fluids, and how it is possible to probe these interactions with modern optical techniques.

 What attracted you to the University of Leeds?

-I also like the location of the campus – near a good city centre but also within cycling distance of the Yorkshire dales.
+I also like the location of the campus.
+It is near a good city centre but within cycling distance of the Yorkshire Dales.